GuideNepalStudy AbroadForeign ExchangeSaving

 The 12-month plan for funding a child's study abroad from Nepal — NOC, NRB foreign exchange limits, visa show money, and a month-by-month savings runway.

-There is a moment most parents in Nepal recognise.
-The child gets a conditional offer from a university abroad.
-There is excitement, a lot of phone calls to relatives, and then — usually around 1 a.m. — the first cold sweat.
+Most parents in Nepal know the moment.
+A conditional offer arrives from some university abroad.
+Excitement, phone calls to relatives, and then around 1 a.m. the first cold sweat.
 How exactly are we going to pay for this?

 The two government gates